-To prepare for future success in college, the workplace, and lifelong learning, Butler Developmental Education students will
+To prepare for future success in college, the workplace, and lifelong learning, Butler Developmental Education students will count as prerequisites for other courses, not toward fulfilling degree requirements, total credit hours earned, honors, or grade point average calculations:

 - Make a successful transition to college. - Become engaged in academic and student life. - Use multiple resources and supports. - Practice effective time, task, and relationship management. - Develop proficiency in skills that support academic achievement. - Demonstrate ongoing academic achievement. - Make academic progress toward degrees and certificates.